joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 # Architecture Characteristics or "the ilities"

+When designing software, it's not enough to think only in terms of features, **what** the system does.
+We also need to think about the **how**: how well the system performs, how easily it can be maintained, how it will scale when usage grows, or how safe it is when things go wrong.
+These qualities are often called **architecture characteristics** (sometimes nicknamed "the _-ilities_" because many of them end in -ility).

+Architecture characteristics define the critical qualities of a system that influence its structure and design decisions.
+They are the **non-functional requirements** that shape the architecture, often cutting across features and modules.
+For example, two systems might implement the same functionality, but one may prioritize security and reliability while the other emphasizes speed and scalability, leading to very different architectural choices.

+In short, architecture characteristics are the guiding qualities that ensure a system isn't just working, but working in the right way for its business and operational context.

+Let's consider some of them:

 - **Operational Characteristics:**
     - **Availability:** How long the system will need to be available (if 24/7, steps need to be in place to allow the system to be up and running quickly in case of any failure).
     - **Continuity:** Disaster recovery capability.